danwwagner/KSURCTJavaCode/README.md

 * When a control is pressed, a protobuf packet is sent to the robot.
 * To perform a turn, use the Q or E key.
 * To perform a zero-point turn, use the A or D key.
+* To open the claw, click the "Open Claw" button.

 #### Controls